-- Maximum of six works submitted, maximum of three works selected.
+- A maximum of six works may be submitted, from which a maximum of three works may be selected.

-- The combined measurement of works accepted will not exceed 8 feet maximum per artist.
+- The combined total of the longest dimension of each painting accepted will not exceed 8 feet maximum per artist.

 - Work must have been completed within the last three years and must not have been previously shown at Mall Galleries.